 The real draw, for me, was the view.
 Banff National Park is absolutely gorgeous, and there's no better place to discover that than atop Mount Norquay.
 With Mount Rundle on your right, and the valley on your left, you're skiing into some stellar scenery.

 It might be a modest hill, but it's also less than 15 minutes from downtown Banff and lift lines are non-existent.
-In fact, you'll almost feel like you've rented your own private hill for the afternoon, and that's definitely something that gives Norquay an edge over its bigger, more popular brother and sister.
+In fact, you'll almost feel like you've rented your own private hill for the afternoon, and that's definitely something that gives Norquay an edge over the bigger, more popular Lake Louise and Sunshine.

 Not sure what resort to visit next?
 Our Resort Recommender will tell you where to go, based on what you want.
 Check it out